Walk Your Way to a Healthier You: Tai Chi Walking for Weight Loss

 When your muscles are more active, your metabolism (how fast your body burns calories) gets a boost.
 This means you burn more calories even when you're just hanging out!

-Besides lowering stress hormones, Tai Chi walking helps balance other hormones that are super important for keeping a healthy weight.
-According to Healthline, these benefits can include:
+Besides managing stress, Tai Chi walking promotes general well-being which can support a healthy metabolism.
+According to Healthline, benefits can include:

 Real Stories, Real Results: What the Research Says